 - Trucking accidents and charter or school bus accidents – These special vehicles are often regulated.
 Operators or drivers that fail to abide by applicable regulations may invoke other theories of recovery that a simple “car wreck” attorney may overlook.

-- Pedestrian-related accident– in crosswalks and other dangerous areas, including walkers, runners, bikers and others who were hit on highways, roads and city streets by motorists.
+- Pedestrian-related accident– This could be in crosswalks and other dangerous areas.
+Pedestrian cases include walkers, runners, and others who were hit on highways, roads and city streets by motorists.

 - Bicycle accidents – Representing adults and children who have been hurt by motorists while biking requires the following inquires: What are the rules of the road for bicycles?
 Was there a defective helmet?
 Was there a defect in the bicycle that contributed to the injury?
 Our experience and expertise allows us to identify and quickly navigate these issues at the outset.

-- Hit-and-run accidents – cases where you or a loved one becomes a victim of a hit-and-run collision, many time .
+- Hit-and-run accidents – Cases where you or a loved one becomes a victim of a hit-and-run collision.
 Many times you are left navigating the troubled waters of insurance policies that cover such accidents “phantom” drivers.
 Also, many times, even your own insurance policy can be looked to for “uninsured motorist” or “motor vehicle” coverage.
 That is where we come in.

 - Drunk driving accidents – collisions involving motorist under the influence of alcohol, illegal substances or prescription drugs.

 - Accidents involving uninsured or underinsured motorists– Helping clients seek compensation after being in accidents involving drivers who had no insurance or minimal insurance

 At Monsees & Mayer, P.C. our job is to make things right for our clients.
 Building successful car cases includes a meticulous attention to detail.
 Here are some things to keep in mind:

 - Did you report the accident as quickly as possible to the police?
 Have you been able to obtain a copy of the police or accident report?